14 Danger Zone

 ~ Andrej Karpathy (supposedly)

-14.1 Linear Models and Related Statistical Endeavors
+14.1 Linear Models & Related Statistical Endeavors

 14.1.1 Statistical significance